PulkitGargV1/Udacity-Cloud-DevOps-Capstone/README.md

 This is the final capstone project for Udacity Cloud DevOps Engineer NanoDegree Program

-In this project we will deploy Udacity - Udagram application on AWS EKS cluster
+In this project we will build Udacity - Udagram application docker image and deploy on AWS EKS cluster

 Step 1